exogmi/cloud-canary/README.md

 cloud-canary
 ============

-Python script that check cloud provider availability by creating a test instance.
+Bunch of Python scripts that perform various checks to test cloud provider availability.

+- cloud-canary

 The goal of the script is to schedule a recurring test on a given cloud provider (in our case exoscale) by creating a "canary instance", try to connect to it using SSH and finally destroy it.
 If any exception occur during the process, an alarm is sent to Riemann monitoring system.
+Exec time metric is also sent to Riemann to get the latency.

+- api-canary

+The goal of the script is to schedule a recurring test on a given cloud provider (in our case exoscale) by performing a test api call (list size).
+If any exception occur during the process, an alarm is sent to Riemann monitoring system.
+Exec time metric is also sent to Riemann to get the latency.

-The script relies on Apache Libcloud (https://libcloud.apache.org/) and Riemann (http://riemann.io/).
+These scripts relies on Apache Libcloud (https://libcloud.apache.org/) and Riemann (http://riemann.io/).

 Requirements
 ------------